Quandela/Perceval/docs/source/reference/utils/conversion.rst

 conversion
 ^^^^^^^^^^

-Perceval provides helper methods to convert the three types of results of the :code:`Sampler` (namely the :code:`BSDistribution`, :code:`BSCount` and :code:`BSSamples`) into each other.
+Perceval provides helper methods to convert the three types of results of the :ref:`Sampler` (namely the :ref:`BSDistribution`, :ref:`BSCount` and :ref:`BSSamples`) into each other.

 >>> import perceval as pcvl
 >>> distribution = pcvl.BSDistribution({pcvl.BasicState([1, 0]): 0.4, pcvl.BasicState([0, 1]): 0.6})